saramic/learning/workshop/vi_everywhere/talk.md

    mouse and if you are using the mouse you are probably doing it wrong)
 1. you can up arrow and then left arrow till you get to the beginning of the line then delete the `ls` and write `less`.
-But moving left character by character is so slow, I have seen people setup new projects and one of the first things they change is increase the speed of their cursor!
+But moving left character by character is so slow, I have seen people setup new computers and one of the first things they change is increase the speed of their cursor!

    Don't do that, remember DRY - Don't Repeat Yourself, if you have to do it more then 3 times, there must be a better way, we are programmers, if there is no better way then create one!